Search Member Login Accessibility Options

 Miguel Santana

-Moderator: Miguel Santana, President and C.E.O., Weingart Foundation
+Moderator: Miguel Santana, Incoming President and CEO, California Community Foundation

-Miguel A. Santana, President and C.E.O. of the Weingart Foundation, has more than 30 years of experience leading numerous fiscal, legislative, political, and community issues.
-He served as President and C.E.O. of Fairplex, a nonprofit community benefit regional organization based in Pomona, CA. Previously, Miguel was the City Administrative Officer for the City of Los Angeles, where he oversaw the City’s $9 billion budget and designed the City’s first comprehensive homeless strategy, resulting in a $1.2 billion voter-approved housing bond and a doubling of the City’s general fund investment on programs to end homelessness.
+Miguel A. Santana will serve as President and CEO of the California Community Foundation beginning October 16, 2023.
+Previously, Miguel was President and CEO of the Weingart Foundation for over seven years.
+Miguel has more than 30 years of experience leading numerous fiscal, legislative, political, and community issues.
+Miguel was the City Administrative Officer for the City of Los Angeles, where he designed the City’s first comprehensive homeless strategy, resulting in a $1.2 billion voter-approved housing bond and a doubling of the City’s general fund investment on programs to end homelessness.
 Prior to joining the City, Miguel served as one of five Deputy Chief Executive Officers for Los Angeles County, overseeing all social service programs supporting children, families, veterans and persons experiencing homelessness.

 A photo of Amanda wearing a multi-colored tank top and yellow necklace, standing in front of a framed image of birds.